jacecotton/tcds/scripts/WebComponent/README.md

 }
 ```

+Note that you **must** merge your added styles with whatever other stylesheets the root node may have adopted.
+Otherwise, any other stylesheets attached to the root node (such as those from other components) will be wiped out.

 ## Events
 The `WebComponent` utility is technically agnostic as to event handling.
 Inline DOM events can be added for declarative event handling, or imperative events can be added with `addEventListener` in the `mountedCallback` hook.